nephila/djangocms-installer/README.rst

 Features
 --------

-``aldryn-installer`` is a console wizard to help bootstrapping a django CMS project.
+``djangocms-installer`` is a console wizard to help bootstrapping a django CMS project.

 Refer to `django CMS Tutorial <http://slid.es/chive/djangocms/fullscreen>`_ on how to properly setup your first django CMS project.

+.. note:: It used to be called **aldryn-installer**, but since version 0.2.0
+          it's been renamed **djangocms-installer** for clarity.

 Installation
 ------------